 Great Leaps Forward

 Sports medicine progressed slowly in the centuries after its ancient inception.
-However, the reintroduction of the Olympic Games in 1896 played an important role in boosting the profile of the profession.
-Subsequently, the modern Games brought a renewed focus on the interdisciplinary research of reducing sport injuries.
+However, the rebirth of the Olympic Movement in 1896 played an important role in boosting the profile of the profession.
+The modern Games served as a catalyst to research efforts directed at the reduction of sport injuries.

 There would be many advances in sports medicine after the turn of the 20th century as practitioners became better educated and professional networks grew.
-For example, the development of sports medicine was decisively influenced by the International Hygiene Exhibition in Dresden 1911.
-This led to the organization of the first congress for physical exercise.
-Ultimately, the creation of the German Federation of Physicians for the Promotion of Exercise in 1924 was a key step in the history of sports medicine.
-It is commonly cited as the beginning of organized sports medicine.
+For example, a decisive factor in the development of sports medicine was the International Hygiene Exhibition in Dresden in 1911.
+In the wake of this event, and as a direct result of its success, came the inaugural congress for physical exercise.
+Another major step was the creation in 1924 of the German Federation of Physicians for the Promotion of Exercise.
+This event is commonly cited as the birth of sports medicine as an organized profession.

 Picking Up Steam

 One of the pioneers of modern sports medicine was Dr. J.C.
 Kennedy who organized a team of doctors to travel with the 1968 Canadian Olympic team to Mexico City.
 The concept of bringing team doctors to ensure the health and top performance of elite athletes would become standard practice for every team participating in high-level sporting events.